Request Handling

 Microsoft defines large upload as anything > 64KB, which well... is most uploads.
 Anything beyond this size and they recommend streaming the multipart data to avoid excess memory consumption.

-To make this process a lot easier Falco provides a set of HttpHandler's analogous to the form handlers above, which utilize an HttpContext extension method called TryStreamFormAsync() that will attempt to stream multipart form data, or return an error message indicating the likely problem.
+To make this process a lot easier Falco's form handlers will attempt to stream multipart form-data, or return an error message indicating the likely problem.

 let imageUploadHandler : HttpHandler =

-let formBinder (f : FormCollectionReader) : IFormFile option =
+let formBinder (f : FormData) : IFormFile option =

 f.TryGetFormFile "profile_image"